James Irvine (designer)

+Early life and education

 Irvine was the son of the architect and designer Alan Irvine and his first wife, Betty.
 He obtained his bachelor's degree in industrial design from the Kingston Polytechnic (now University) alongside fellow designers Jasper Morrison and Michael Young.
-He subsequently earned a master's degree from the Royal College of Art, and then moved to Milan in 1984 to work with Olivetti.
+He subsequently earned a master's degree from the Royal College of Art, and then moved to Milan to work for Olivetti in 1984.
 He also worked for one year at the Toshiba Design Center in Tokyo.

+Work and career

-In 1988 he opened a design studio in Milan, initially collaborating with Cappellini and SCP.
+In 1988 Irvine opened a design studio in Milan, initially collaborating with Cappellini and SCP.
 He also worked with Ettore Sottsass and became a partner at Sottsass Associati.
 In 1999 he designed the Mercedes-Benz O530 Citaro bus for the city of Hannover and proposed an accompanying design for the city's bus shelters in preparation for Expo 2000.

 He was a professor of industrial design at the Karlsruhe University of Arts and Design.

 In 2004 he was appointed Royal Designer for Industry (RDI).